Odorizzi, 3 homers lift Twins to sweep of Orioles | Taiwan News

 TRAINER'S ROOM

-Orioles: Manager Buck Showalter said that RHP Chris Tillman, who has been on the DL since May 11 with a strained lower back, is expected to make a minor-league rehab start on Tuesday at Class A Frederick.
+Orioles: Showalter said that RHP Chris Tillman, who has been on the DL since May 11 with a strained lower back, is expected to make a minor-league rehab start on Tuesday at Class A Frederick. .
+Cobb left the game during Minnesota's eight-run sixth with a blister on his right index finger, but he said after that game that he doesn't think it will affect his next start.

 Twins: 1B Joe Mauer got the day off.
-The 35-year-old had started the last six games, and with the Twins not getting a day off until the All-Star break manager Paul Molitor said he was looking for a good spot to give Mauer a break.
+The 35-year-old had started the last six games, and with the Twins not getting a day off until the All-Star break Molitor said he was looking for a good spot to give Mauer a rest.

 UP NEXT